Housing Accommodations

 • You must complete ALL of the steps required for an Emotional Support Animal in order to be considered for this accommodation.

-• If you have a food allergy or require a special diet, please email our Operations Manager so that they can provide you with the resources and information needed to make healthy food choices.
+• If you have a food allergy or require a special diet, please email our Campus Dining Manager so they can provide you with the resources and information needed to make healthy food choices.
 Foods served in the residential dining halls that contain potential allergens are labeled accordingly and ingredient information is available upon request.

 • Visit https://mnstate.sodexomyway.com/health/allergy.html for more information.